• Level of education

 Syllabus

-• Synthetic description of concepts covered in CM: 1x2h and 12 x 1.5h
+• Brief description of the concepts covered in CM: 1x2 hours and 12 x 1.5 hours

 CM2 (Fleurice): Geochemical classification of elements.
-Major, minor and trace elements.
-Composition of different earth envelopes.
+Major, minor, and trace elements.
+Composition of the different layers of the Earth.

-CM3 (Fleurice): Notions of compatible/incompatible elements - partition coefficient
+CM3 (Fleurice): Concepts of compatible/incompatible elements – sharing coefficient

 CM5 (Fleurice): Geochemistry of trace elements in magmatic processes (partial melting, fractional crystallization).